LesleyLai/blog/contents/blog/std_align/en.md

 Recently, I learned about `std::align`, which is one of the lesser-known functions in the C++ standard library because of its limited use cases.
-Since it is hard to describe without a specific use case, I will use a simple implementation of an *arena allocator* as a motivational example.
+Since it is hard to describe without a specific use case, I will use a simple implementation of an *arena allocator* as a motivating example.

 <!-- end -->